-Worldwide, at least 2.8 million people die each year as a result of being overweight or obese, and an estimated 35.8 million (2.3%) of global DALYs are caused by overweight or obesity.
 Overweight and obesity lead to adverse metabolic effects on blood pressure, cholesterol, triglycerides and insulin resistance.
 Risks of coronary heart disease, ischemic stroke and type 2 diabetes mellitus increase steadily with increasing body mass index (BMI), a measure of weight relative to height.
 Raised body mass index also increases the risk of cancer of the breast, colon, prostate, endometrium, kidney and gall bladder.
 Mortality rates increase with increasing degrees of overweight, as measured by body mass index.
 To achieve optimum health, the median body mass index for an adult population should be in the range of 21 to 23 kg/m2, while the goal for individuals should be to maintain body mass index in the range 18.5 to 24.9 kg/m2.
-There is increased risk of co-morbidities for body mass index 25.0 to 29.9, and moderate to severe risk of co-morbidities for body mass index greater than 30.
+There is increased risk of co-morbidities for body mass index 25.0 to 29.9, and moderate to severe risk of co-morbidities for body mass index 30 or greater.

-The prevalence of raised body mass index increases with income level of countries up to upper middle income levels.
-The prevalence of overweight in high income and upper middle income countries was more than double that of low and lower middle income countries.
-For obesity, the difference more than triples from 7% obesity in both sexes in lower middle income countries to 24% in upper middle income countries.
-Women's obesity was significantly higher than men's, with the exception of high income countries where it was similar.
-In low and lower middle income countries, obesity among women was approximately double that among men.
+The prevalence of raised body mass index increases with the income level of countries.
+The prevalence of overweight in high income countries was more than double that of low and lower middle income countries.
+For obesity, the overall prevalence is over four times higher in high income countries compared to low income countries.
+Women's obesity was markedly higher than men's, with the exception of high income countries where it was similar.
+In low and lower middle income countries, obesity among women was more than double that among men.